glpi-project/docdev/source/devapi/database/dbiterator.rst

 Even if we do our best to get as many things as possible implemented in the iterator, there are several things that are missing...
 Consider for example you want to use the SQL `NOW()` function, or want to use a value based on another field: there is no native way to achieve that.

 Right now, there is a `QueryExpression` class that would permit to do such things on values (an not on fields since it is not possible to use a class instance as an array key).
-For convenience and to help with future compatibility with different database servers, there is a ``QueryFunction`` class starting in GLPI 10.1 that provides methods to build the most common SQL functions and return them as a QueryExpression.
-In general, string values passed to ``QueryFunction`` are treated as identifiers.
-You can pass a ``QueryExpression`` into most parameters to change this behavior.
-You should check the documentation for each method to see the accepted types for each parameter.

 .. warning::

    The `QueryExpression` class will pass raw SQL.
-You are in charge to escape name and values you use into it if you use the QueryExpression class directly!
+You are in charge to escape name and values you use into it!

 For example, to use the SQL `NOW()` function: